 This is not a complete list of damages that may be recovered, and much will depend on the circumstances of each individual case.
 For instance, you may be due punitive damages if the at-fault driver was particularly reckless or careless in causing your accident.
 These damages are intended to punish the driver for his or her behavior and to discourage future events.

-Learn more about filing a claim for your injury in our free injury book, and call the Law Office of Kenneth E. Berger at 803-790-2800 to speak to a car accident attorney accepting cases in Clarendon today.
+Learn more about filing a claim for your injury by calling our personal injury firm today at 803-790-2800 or by contacting us via the live chat box below.
 You do not have to feel alone after your brain injury.
 We are here to help.